Valentin331/Kamiq/README.md

 import { BaseController } from 'kamiq'

 export class SampleController extends BaseController {
-    path = '/ping'
+    path = '/users'

-    @Get('/test')
+    @Get('/all')
-    ping() {
+    getAllUsers() {
-        this.ok('pong')
+        this.ok('users...')
     }
 }
 ```

 Kamiq focuses on heavy decorator use, resulting in highly declarative controller code.
 Each controller class extends the `BaseController` class that abstracts the route registering logic, along with hanlding middleware and errors (more on this later).

 The `path` property is the controller-level path that all routes in this contoller will be prefixed to.
-The following example route with the handler `ping()` results in the following path: `/ping/health`.
+The following example route with the handler `getAllUsers()` results in the following path: `/users/all`.

-The `Get('/test')` decorator registeres the route with the `GET` method.
+The `Get('/getAllUsers')` decorator registeres the route with the `GET` method.
 It takes in one string argument which is the route-specific path suffix.

 ### 3.2.
 Parameters